neos/flow-development-collection/Neos.Cache/Readme.md

 that can also be used with the `\Neos\Cache\Frontend\FrontendInterface` implementations, which are slightly different than the PSR caches but also implement additional features like tagging.

+#### Note

+Both PSR implementations are not integrated in Flow yet, so when you use them within a Flow installation it's your responsibility to flush them correctly as ``./flow flow:cache:flush`` will not do that in this case.

 Contribute
 ----------

-If you want to contribute to the Flow framework, please have a look at https://github.com/neos/flow-development-collection - it is the repository used for development and all pull requests should go into it.
+If you want to contribute to this package or the Flow framework, please have a look at https://github.com/neos/flow-development-collection - it is the repository used for development and all pull requests should go into it.